 While the industry is undergoing significant change, regulatory pressures are increasing.
-Most energy infrastructure is subject to more than 35 separate permitting responsibilities spread across 18 federal agencies (32).
-State governments are implementing renewable generation mandates, GHG and pollutant reduction rules and challenging use of eminent domain for infrastructure.
+Most large energy infrastructure projects are subject to more than 35 separate permitting responsibilities spread across 18 federal agencies.31 State governments are implementing renewable generation mandates, greenhouse gas (GHG) and pollutant reduction rules and challenging use of eminent domain for infrastructure.
 Local governments and communities are increasingly imposing zoning and health restrictions and, in some cases, bans.
 Landowners are increasingly complicating right of way access and environmental NGOs are increasingly targeting infrastructure projects in efforts to slow/stop fossil fuel resource development.

 Consumers are also showing increasing preferences for clean energy.
 Sixty-eight percent of residential consumers surveyed by Deloitte in 2018 are very concerned about climate change and their personal carbon footprints.
-Seven in 10 businesses say their customers are demanding that they procure a certain percentage of their electricity from renewable sources (33).
+Seven in ten businesses say their customers are demanding that they procure a certain percentage of their electricity from renewable sources.32